-Known as duhat in the country has few other common names such as java plum, jambola, damson plum, black plum, jambolan .
-Duhat tree bears small, fragrant flowers that develops into oblong fruits.
-The young fruits start in green, then reddish, and later turns into crimson black when matured.
+Known as duhat in the country but is known in some other names such as java plum, jambola, damson plum, black plum and jambolan.
+Jambul tree bears small, fragrant flowers that develop into oblong fruits.
+While still young, the fruits are green in color that turns reddish, and later turns into crimson black when matured.
 The fruit is mildly sour and sweet at the same time.
 Duhat is often enjoyed with salt by Filipinos.

 Cucumber tree is also known on some other common names such as tree sorrel and bilimbi.
 In the Philippines it is called camias or kamyas.

-Camias fruit is green and sour in taste and is use as souring agent on some Filipino dishes.
+Camias is green and sour in taste and is used as souring agent on some Filipino dishes.
 It can also be eaten raw with salt.

-Karamay or bangkiling as it called in the Philippines is use in some Filipino dishes as a souring agent.
-This fruit somehow makes me think of green grapes as they look like clusters of grapes to me thou bangkiling fruit is much firmer.
+Karamay or bangkiling as it called in the Philippines is used in some Filipino dishes as a souring agent.
+This fruit somehow makes me think of green grapes as they look like clusters of grapes thou bangkiling fruit is much firmer.

 Santol is another known and abundant fruit in Philippine markets once on season.
-The fruit is round, young santol fruits are green and turns yellow when ripe.
-Some prefer opening the fruit and just eat the milky, pulpy flesh.
+The fruit is round and yellow.
+Young santol fruits are green and turns yellow when ripe.
+Some prefers opening the fruit and just eat the milky, pulpy flesh.
 And there are some (including me) that prefers peeling off the outer skin and eat the rest of it (excluding the brown seeds.)

 Santol fruit is either sweet or sour.